 That’s 280 miles from our Fort Bragg, NC home.
 Compared to our last 760 mile road trip to Memphis, TN, this one seemed just like a hop, skip and a jump away!

-Just call ahead and ask.
+Just call ahead and ask!
 It’s what I’ve done before when I stayed at a different property in Knoxville, TN – they allowed two dogs per room.

 This particular property on Hilton Head Island only allows one dog per room.

-Coffee and tea are available 24/7 in the lobby that also features an ATM, maps of the area, a microwave, a wall-mounted flat-screen TV and a few arm chairs.
+Coffee and tea are available 24/7 in the lobby.
+This area also features an ATM, maps of the area, a microwave, a wall-mounted flat-screen TV and a few arm chairs.

 The hotel offers free wifi, free local calls, free long-distance calls within the continental US, and free fax service (up to 10 pages).
 Check-in is at 3 pm, and check-out is at 12 pm.

-It was conveniently located next to a BP gas station, which I took advantage of right after check out on Sunday to fill up 🙂
+It was conveniently located next to a BP gas station, which I took advantage of right after check out on Sunday to fill up.

 The staff was super friendly and gave Missy & I many pointers of what to do on the island.